pismo/bolt/README.md

 > yarn play
 ```

-This should exec the command `npm run playground` of the `playground` package from any cwd.
+This should exec the command `npm run playground` of the `playground` package from the root directory.

 ## Documentation